Ekaterina-Kostina/math-checker-ai/README.md

 ## Goal

 Build an MVP that:
-- accepts an image with a handwritten math solution,
+- accepts an image with a handwritten math solution
-- recognizes text and mathematical formulas,
+- recognizes text and mathematical formulas
-- outputs a clean digital version of the solution.
+- outputs a clean digital version of the solution

 Future versions may include:
-- automatic error detection,
+- automatic error detection
-- reasoning analysis,
+- reasoning analysis
-- feedback generation via LLMs.
+- feedback generation via LLMs

 ---